geoscixyz/em/content/case_histories/rockglacier/properties.rst

 +---------------------------+---------------------------+--------------------------------------+

-GPR velocities of a small part of the Furggwanghorn rock glacier have been determined from crosshole experiments (:numref:`furggwanghorn_gprvel` ; Merz et al., 2016).
-We have interpreted the type of rock glacier material at locations a to e in :numref:`furggwanghorn_gprvel`  based on borehole information and nearly coincident seismic velocity and electrical resistivity models (:ref:`Table 2<GPRvelTable>`; Merz et al. 2016).
+GPR velocities of a small part of the Furggwanghorn rock glacier have been determined from crosshole experiments (Fig. 4; Merz et al., 2016).
+We have interpreted the type of rock glacier material at locations a to e in Fig. 4 based on borehole information and nearly coincident seismic velocity and electrical resistivity models (:ref:`Table 2<GPRvelTable>`; Merz et al. 2016).

 Since the tomographic experiment sampled only a limited range of the geological and pore filling material at the Furggwanghorn site (Merz et al., 2016), we have added to :ref:`Table 2<GPRvelTable>` GPR velocities and attenuations of rock glacier material determined at a similar rock glacier in eastern Switzerland (Musil et al., 2006).
 The various rock glacier units and bedrock have a sufficient range of physical properties, in particular the velocities (80 to >140 m/μs), to generate significant reflections between the units and between the rock glacier and bedrock.